 Lanceleaf coreopsis (Coreopsis lanceolata, Zones 4–9)

-Also called tickseed, Coreopsis lanceolata can stand 3 feet tall but under most conditions it stays about 12 inches tall.
-It provides lots of school bus yellow blooms, loves the heat, and doesn’t care if it’s on the dry side.
-It is a happy-go-lucky reseeder, and it is simple to gather the seeds when they are thoroughly dry to plant more patches around your garden.
+Also called tickseed, Coreopsis lanceolata can stand 3 feet tall but stays about 12 inches tall under most conditions.
+It provides lots of school-bus-yellow blooms, loves the heat, and doesn’t care if it’s on the dry side.
+This plant is a happy-go-lucky reseeder, and it’s simple to gather the seeds when they are…

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.